Doobles1989/athletic_sales_analysis/README.md

 5. Determine which retailer sold the most women's athletic footwear
 6. Determine the day and week with the most women's athletic footwear sales

-## Authors

-Reis Hackl - Initial work

-## Version History

-* 0.1
-    * Initial Release

-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details

 ## Acknowledgments